JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 Note that this part of the `.def` file is treated as part of the header file, so functions with the body should be declared as `static`.
 The declarations are parsed after including the files from the `headers` list.

-## Generate bindings manually
+## Generate bindings using command line

-You can invoke bindings generation manually, without project build files by using the `cinterop` tool.
-In this case, you don't specify properties in the definition file, but pass them as options to the `cinterop` call, for example:
+In addition to the definition file, you can specify what to include into bindings by passing the corresponding properties as options in the `cinterop` call.

+Here's an example of the command that produces a `png.klib` compiled library:

 ```bash
 cinterop -def png.def -compiler-option -I/usr/local/include -o png
 ```

-This command will produce a `png.klib` compiled library and the `png-build/kotlin` directory containing Kotlin source code for the library.

 Note that the generated bindings are generally platform-specific, so if you are developing for multiple targets, the bindings need to be regenerated.